osoyoo/esp32p4-osoyoo-lvgl-10inch/README.md

 # OSOYOO 10.1" DSI panel on Waveshare ESP32-P4-Module-DEV-KIT (ESP-IDF + LVGL)

-Drives the **OSOYOO 10.1" 800×1280 MIPI-DSI touchscreen** (ILI9881C controller +
-Goodix GT9271 touch) from a **Waveshare ESP32-P4-Module-DEV-KIT**, and shows a SquareLine-style LVGL UI: a **"Hello" label** and a **button that toggles it**.
+Drives the **OSOYOO 10.1" 800×1280 MIPI-DSI touchscreen** from a **Espressif ESP32-P4-Module-DEV-KIT**, and shows a SquareLine-style LVGL UI: a **"Hello" label** and a **button that toggles it**.

-The panel register/timing values and the I2C power/reset/backlight protocol were ported directly from the OSOYOO Linux DRM driver in the parent folder (`osoyoo-panel-dsi.c`, `osoyoo-panel-regulator.c`).

 ---

 ## 1. Hardware

-Plug the panel's 15-pin DSI FPC into the dev kit's DSI connector.
+Plug the panel's 15-pin DSI FPC into the Espressif ESP32-P4-dev-kit's DSI connector.
 That single FPC carries everything — no extra wiring:

 | Signal              | Where it goes                                        |